Click on each cluster to learn information about the cluster, prerequisites, and faculty instructors.

 Programming experience is expected

-Students with limited robotics experience will be prioritized
+Students with limited robotics experience or access to such experiences will be prioritized

 Computer Science Prerequisites